vitest-dev/vitest/docs/guide/mocking.md

 })
 ```

-This method can also be used to provide an instance of a class to a function that can accept the same interface:
+This method can also be used to pass an instance of a class to a function that accepts the same interface:

 ```ts
 // ./src/feed.ts